soukudom/Sample-IOx-BRKOPS-2490/IoT-Orchestrator/README.md

 We are using the **SCIM API** to onboard the BLE devices.
 Refer to the [SCIM API Reference](https://developer.cisco.com/docs/spaces-connect-for-iot-services/onboard-operations-apis-overview/) or [Onboarding BLE Devices Using SCIM](https://developer.cisco.com/docs/spaces-connect-for-iot-services/onboarding-ble-devices-using-scim/) for more information.

 ### 2. Register the Data Receiver Application
+Now, the data receiver application has to be registered to consume the sensor data.
 ```bash
 curl -k --location 'https://[[IoT-IP]]:8081/control/registration/registerDataApp' \
 --header 'Content-Type: application/json' \